New advances in universal approximation with neural networks of minimal width: Introduction

-\begin{justify} In recent years, several important UAP results have been presented for narrow FNNs of arbitrary depth.
-We present the state of the art \(L^p\) universal approximation results for narrow FNNs in Table \ref{Table-UA_integrable_d_min}, omitting results that have already been surpassed.
-Additionally, in this paragraph, we discuss most \(L^p\) UAP results, including relevant older ones that have been outclassed.
-In 2017, \citet{Lu} showed upper and lower bounds for the minimum width of ReLU FNNs for global universal approximation of functions in \(L^1(\mathbb{R}^{d_x},\mathbb{R}^{d_y})\), while , in 2020, \citet{lyons_kidger} proved an upper bound on the minimum width of ReLU FNNs for the global universal approximation of functions in \(L^p(\mathbb{R}^{d_x},\mathbb{R}^{d_y})\).
-Later in 2020, \citet{park2020minimum} fully characterized the minimum width for FNNs with ReLU activations for global universal approximation of functions in \(L^p(\mathbb{R}^{d_x},\mathbb{R}^{d_y})\) and concluded \(w_{\min}=\max\{2,d_x,d_y\}\), achieving tighter bounds than those shown by \citet{Lu} and \citet{lyons_kidger}.
-In addition, \citet{park2020minimum} derived an upper bound on the minimum width \(w_{\min}\leq\max\{d_x+2,d_y+1\}\) for FNNs with continuous non-polynomial activation functions with respect to the universal approximation of \(L^p(\mathcal{K},\mathbb{R}^{d_y})\), where \(\mathcal{K}\subset \mathbb{R}^{d_x}\) is a compact set.
-Recently, in 2023, \citet{cai2023achieve} showed that the minimal width for universal approximation of \(L^p(\mathcal{K},\mathbb{R}^{d_y})\) for compact \(\mathcal{K}\subset \mathbb{R}^{d_x}\) is lower bounded by \(\max\{d_x,d_y\}\) .
-Moreover, they showed that FNNs with leaky ReLU (LReLU) activations achieve \(w_{\min}=\max\{2,d_x,d_y\}\), and hence attain the optimal minimal width over all classes of activations if \(\max\{d_x,d_y\}\geq 2\).
-Additionally, \citet{cai2023achieve} considered FNNs with LReLU+ABS to obtain a minimum width of \(\max\{d_x,d_y\}\), therefore achieving the optimal minimal width even in the one-dimensional case. \end{justify}
+In recent years, several important UA results have been established for narrow FNNs of arbitrary depth.
+We discuss the development of results for universal approximation of \(L^p(\mathbb{R}^{d_x},\mathbb{R}^{d_y})\) with respect to the \(L^p\) norm in what follows.
+Table~\ref{Table-UA_integrable_d_min} summarizes the current state-of-the-art.
+Early work by \citet{Lu} established upper and lower bounds for the minimum width of ReLU FNNs for global universal approximation of functions in \(L^1(\mathbb{R}^{d_x},\mathbb{R}^{d_y})\), while \citet{lyons_kidger} proved an upper bound for \(L^p(\mathbb{R}^{d_x},\mathbb{R}^{d_y})\). \citet{park2020minimum} fully characterized the minimum width for ReLU FNNs, showing \(w_{\min}=\max\{d_x+1,d_y\}\) for global universal approximation of \(L^p(\mathbb{R}^{d_x},\mathbb{R}^{d_y})\), achieving tighter bounds than previous work.
+For continuous non-polynomial activation functions, they also derived an upper bound \(w_{\min}\leq\max\{d_x+2,d_y+1\}\) for universal approximation of \(L^p(\mathcal{K},\mathbb{R}^{d_y})\) on compact sets \(\mathcal{K}\subset \mathbb{R}^{d_x}\). \citet{cai2023achieve} established a lower bound of \(\max\{d_x,d_y\}\) for the minimal width on compact domains and showed that LReLU activations achieve \(w_{\min}=\max\{2,d_x,d_y\}\), attaining optimal width when \(\max\{d_x,d_y\}\geq 2\).
+By augmenting LReLU with the absolute value function, they further achieved \(w_{\min}=\max\{d_x,d_y\}\), optimal even in the one-dimensional case. \citet{kim2024minimumwidthuniversalapproximation} showed that ReLU FNNs of width $\max\{2,d_x,d_y\}$ are universal approximators of $L^p(\mathbb{R}^{d_x},\mathbb{R}^{d_y})$ on compact sets, and then generalized this result to show that FNNs with any ReLU-like activation also achieve $w_{\min}=\max\{2,d_x,d_y\}$ in their Theorem 2.
+Most recently, \citet{shin2025minimumwidthuniversalapproximation} proved that FNNs with squashable activations achieve $w_{\min}=\max\{2,d_x,d_y\}$ for $L^p$ universal approximation on compact sets.
+Since the class of squashable functions includes all non-affine analytic functions and piecewise functions such as LReLU, this result generalizes Theorem 2 of \citet{kim2024minimumwidthuniversalapproximation} for ReLU-Like activations to a much larger class of activations, though it does not cover ReLU itself.